 Why You Will Make Huge Money Selling Belts in Nigeria

 One of the biggest problems in Nigeria is the ability to get an original product among lots of fakes.
 It took me a long time myself before I could finally differentiate between an original leather belt from a synthetic leather belt.

-This is because the Nigeria market is flooded with synthetic leather belts.
+This is because the Nigerian market is flooded with synthetic leather belts.
 Asides this, the synthetic leather looks too much like Genuine leather belts.
 This is why most buyers are swindled of their money.

 I remember one time my friend told me he bought a waist leather belt for 8,000 naira and said it was the best belt he has bought in his lifetime.
 I shocked him when I told him the belt he bought was actually synthetic.